argoproj/argo-rollouts/docs/features/experiment.md

 An Experiment is intended to temporarily run one or more templates.
 The lifecycle of an Experiment is as follows:

-1. Create and scale a ReplicaSet for each pod template specified under `spec.templates`
+1. Create and scale a ReplicaSet for each pod template specified under `spec.templates`.
+If `service` is specified under a pod template, a Service will also be created for that pod.
 2. Wait for all ReplicaSets reach full availability.
 If a ReplicaSet does not become available within `spec.progressDeadlineSeconds`, the Experiment will fail.
 Once available, the Experiment will transition from the `Pending` state to a `Running` state.